OrioPrisco/STAR/README.md

 to decode execute `python3 transform.py -d` then paste one or more line of `9201` and/or `2E01` from a monolith savefile to encode execute `python3 transform.py` then paste one ore more decoded line

-ater either of those commands, send EOF (CTRL+Z ENTER on windows/CTRL+D on unix like oses)
+after either of those commands, send EOF (CTRL+Z ENTER on windows/CTRL+D on unix like oses)

 alternatively you can redirect the sandard input and or output